 And even then, after all that, intersectionality, as I understand it, must also see something of an even further dimension.
 And this would perhaps be to acknowledge that as unique individuals, even standing at the very same point that we have so intricately mapped within the space time dynamic systems, that we are affected by those very same things differently and differently on and within our bodies.

 So what I think is, stand up for each other.
-Resist shaming and naming and heirarchizing.
+Resist shaming and heirarchizing.
 Fucking stand up for each other.
 Doesn’t matter who each other are.